 Match Length: Two 45 minute halves in a 110 minute window.
 No overtime.

 Start Time: As close to scheduled start time as possible.
 If a match must start more than 15 minutes late, inform both sides and shorten both halves equally.

 Substitutions: The maximum number of substitutes is limited to the eligible players on the Line-Up Card.
 With the referee’s permission, either team may substitute at any restart.
 Substituted players may return to play.

 Late Arriving Players: Ensure that AR collects the SBPSL ID cards and notes player numbers.
 Allow immediate entry if team is playing short.
 Update the Line-Up Card at the end of the half.

-Cautions: Substitution is allowed, NO sit-out required.
+Cautions: Substitution is allowed, minimum 5 minute sit-out required.

 - Post Match